-- Has successfully served as our CEO for over 19 years - One of the longest-tenured CEOs in the telecommunications industry - Continued to demonstrate outstanding strategic leadership of and direction for Ciena, including strong leadership of our executive team and our company - Focused the organization on executing against a proven strategy of delivering industry-leading technology innovation, diversifying the business across market segments and geographies, and leveraging global scale - Against the backdrop of a global pandemic and resulting macroeconomic uncertainty and industry challenges, presided over Ciena's delivery of a strong year of profitability
+Mr. Smith is one of the longest-tenured CEOs in the telecommunications industry, having successfully served as our CEO for over 20 years.
+He continued to demonstrate outstanding strategic leadership of and direction for Ciena, including strong leadership of our executive team and our company.
+Against the backdrop of the COVID-19 pandemic and resulting macroeconomic uncertainty and industry challenges, Mr. Smith presided over Ciena's delivery of a strong year of financial results and business achievements.
+In particular, he focused the organization on executing against a proven strategy of delivering industry-leading technology innovation, diversifying across market segments, customer segments and geographies, and leveraging global scale.